ethereum/ethereum-org-website/src/content/glossary/index.md

 ### ASIC {#asic}

-Application-specific integrated circuit, in this case referring to an integrated circuit custom built for cryptocurrency mining.
+Application-specific integrated circuit.
+This usually refers to an integrated circuit, custom-built for cryptocurrency mining.

 ### assert {#assert}